salylgw/gammath_spot/index.md

 # Happy SPOTing!
 *Note: This version of Gammath SPOT is free and open source.
 If you would like to contribute to this project through your expertise in Python and/or world of finance then please contact me using this [form](https://www.gammathworks.com/contact) indicating your area of interest and expertise</u><u></u>*

-*Gammth and SPOT are registered trade/service marks*.
+*Gammath, SPOT and logo showing stylized g(m) are registered trade/service marks*.